Siphon880gh/devbrain/Web Development - Full Stack and More!/Misc - Wordpress, CMS, No Code Low Code/__CMS - Wordpress/Coding - Add CSS, JS, Shortcode - Globally or Per Page.md

+**How to use:**
+Open persistent Table of Contents

+---

 ## WPBakery / Visual Composer / Salient
 Classic Mode allows you to fine tune the layout and design with the shortcodes of WPBakery (AKA Visual Composer) which is the backbone of Salient theme's site builder

 ## Elementor

 You can switch between Visual or **Text Mode**.
-Text Mode is the raw html and css of that page
+Text Mode is the raw html / css / shortcodes of that page

 ----